 Virtual volunteers can help solve school resource challenges, create positivity in both their and the students’ lives, and assist with many initiatives such as mentoring, acting as reading buddies, or tutoring.

-Virtual volunteers can build relationships with students and give them one-on-one, personalized attention to ensure they not only succeed in class, but also stay well outside of school hours.
+Virtual volunteers can build relationships with students and give them personalized attention to ensure they not only succeed in class, but also stay well outside of school hours.
 For students who view school as an escape from a difficult home life, a virtual volunteer can offer much needed emotional support and connection.
 As an example for elementary students, along with mentoring, virtual volunteers can play games with their students as part of a virtual recess.

 As many schools plan to continue some form of distance education, virtual tutors can also supplement remote learning and give students additional instruction.

 Regardless of the virtual volunteering opportunity, schools need an efficient method to recruit, screen, approve, and track each volunteer.
 Screening volunteers is especially important since there will be less supervision than when volunteering takes place within the school environment.

 - Recruiting Volunteers: You need to provide detailed opportunity descriptions and have a process to notify volunteers about new opportunities.
 A mass notification can go to all your existing volunteers to alert them that your program is still active and provide information on upcoming opportunities.

 - Screening and Approving Volunteers: As the volunteers will have contact with students through phone, email, and video conferencing, it is imperative schools screen and approve each volunteer.
 You must also have a process to coordinate volunteer opportunities, obtain the volunteer’s information, complete background clearances, and maintain the volunteer’s record throughout the year.